examdawn/NEP2020_2023_BCA/4thsem/Operating-System-Concepts/assignments/assignment-1.md

 Many of the functions an operating system performs are:
 - Controlling System Performance
-    - I monitors and observes the delay time between a service being requested and the requested service being served.
+    - It monitors and observes the delay time between a service being requested and the requested service being served.
 This delay time is reduced as much as possible to improve the overall performance of the system.
-- Memory ManagementI
+- Memory Management
     - It allocates the main memory for the program execution, and when the program is completed or terminated, then it deallocates the memory.
     - Operating systems also keep a record that which byte of memory is assigned to which program.
 - Device Management